Khatri: Rajasthan

-Post-Independence
+Post independence

 Harish Damodaran says the rise of Khatri industrialists in post-1947 India was a consequence initially of the cataclysmic Partition, which pushed them in droves towards Delhi and its neighbourhoods.
 This exodus opened new opportunities for them.
 A combination of enterprise, articulation, and strategic closeness to the national capital— which, in itself, was becoming a major growth hub - created conditions for Khatri capital to flourish in the post-Partition period.

 Damodaran adds that the land Khatris originally belonged to had very little industry and rail infrastructure until the 20th century and hence were not comparable to merchant groups like Banias in terms of scale and spread of operation.
 Before independence they were only regional players and their rise in phenomenal proportions was a post-independence feature.
 Since then, they have produced leading entities in fields of pharmaceuticals, two-wheelers, tractors, paper, tyre-making and hotels with the groups of Ranbaxy, Hero, Mahindra, Ballarpur Industries, Apollo Tyres and Oberoi respectively.
 They have also co-founded companies like Snapdeal, Hotmail, YesBank, IndiaToday, AajTak, IndiGo Airlines, Sun Microsystems, Max Group etc.

 Punjabi Khatris and others, together with the traditionally "urban and professional" castes, formed a part of the elite middle class immediately after independence in 1947.
 According to P. K. Verma, "Education was a common thread that bound together this pan Indian elite" and almost all the members of these upper castes communities could read and write English and were educated beyond school.

 Delhi NCR

-Delhi's population increased by 1.1 million in the period 1941-51.
+Delhi's population increased by 1.1 million in the period 1941–1951.
 This growth of 106% largely resulted from the influx of Partition migrants among other reasons.
 These were members of the Hindu and Sikh Khatri/Arora castes of the West Punjab.
 Many moved to the city for better economic opportunities.